Yonet/AzureMixedRealityDocs/lessons/lesson1/concepts/what-device-should-i-use-for-my-mr-experience.md

-# What Device Should I Use for My Mixed Reality Experience?
+# What device should I use for my mixed reality experience?

 There are two main types of devices that deliver Windows Mixed Reality experiences: